 The Unhealthiest Restaurant Tacos—Ranked

-When the craving for tacos strikes, it may seem like an overall healthy option: grilled meat or veggies, pico de gallo, a sprinkle of cheese, a little heart-healthy guacamole—what could go wrong?
-And going for the restaurant tacos must be a better alternative to some of those cheese-covered counterparts on the menu like nachos and quesadillas.
-Unfortunately, though, the simple meat-and-veggie combo can quickly spiral out of control and result in a deep-fried, sauce-laden diet disaster.
+The unfortunate truth is, most big chain restaurants really pack in the calories.
+While going for the restaurant tacos might seem like a better alternative to some of its cheese-covered counterparts on the menu (think nachos and quesadillas), the simple meat-and-veggie combo can quickly spiral out of control and result in a deep-fried, sauce-laden diet disaster.

 BJ's Restaurant & Brewhouse Barbacoa Cauliflower Pita Tacos